Lixiuyin/Lixiuyin/README.md

-### Hi there .I am a student majoring in Mathmatics in SDU,China Mainland.
+### Hi there .
+##I am a student majoring in Mathmatics in SDU,China Mainland. 😁
-I am hoping to grasp some skills in coding.👋
+#I am hoping to grasp some skills in coding and wish your generous help or instructions if possible👋
-Wish you all the best!
+Wish you all the best!👻

 <!--
 **Lixiuyin/Lixiuyin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.